 My self-esteem was plummeting.
 Being the minority, it was difficult to find my type of beauty.
 In America, I was used to seeing all different kinds of beauty and choosing what I liked best for myself.
 In Japan, there was only one type of beauty: white skin, very youthful appearance, skinny-frail, and jacked up teeth.
 Yes, the snaggle tooth was actually a thing while I was in Japan.
 I don’t know if it still is.
 (Snaggle teeth means youthful because students often have teeth like this.
 Students=young=youthful appearance.
 You get the message, right?)

 I have always liked my tan skin.
 Asian women don’t and have made snide comments about how I should cover up so I don’t get tan.
 I like to wear fitted clothes because baggy clothes make me look like a tub of lard.
 Asian women don’t like tight fitting tops.
 I don’t wear short skirts or shorts because I simply don’t have the legs for them.
 Asian women do.
 The bottom line is my anatomy is different and there is nothing I can do but embrace it, wear clothes that look good on me, and tell myself every day I like me just the way I am as I look in the mirror.
+(And let me tell ya, there were days I sat in front of the mirror ugly crying and trying to convince myself I was fine just the way I was.)

-Make-up and Clothes
+Make Up and Clothes

 Most products are geared toward skin whitening, looking whiter, being whiter, etc. I like to wear make-up but I don’t need to wear it.
 Okinawa was always too hot to even bother because it would melt off your face due to humidity and sweat.
 The fact I couldn’t wear it if I wanted to added to my self-esteem spiraling further down the rabbit hole.
 The only “make-up” I did have were eyelash extensions because mascara wouldn’t stay on in the humid summer months.